arwagh/Code-Wizard-Game/README.md

 4. Nada Rambu.
 5. Nood Alaskah.

-Under Ms.Bushra Algotamil and Ms.Randah Alharbi supervision.
+Under the supervision of Ms.Bushra Algotamil and Ms.Randah Alharbi.

 As requirement for Advanced Programming course.